 5. Freelance Services

-If you just started blogging and your blog is not yet generating income, offering services is a good way to support your blog business.
+If your blog is fairly new, offering services is a good way to support your blog business.

-Back when I offered Web Design services, I used my blog to showcase my design work and my creative process.
-But I didn’t stray away from my usual stories about family, faith, and life too.
+Back when I offered Web Design services at ChasingDreams.net, I used my blog to showcase my design work and my creative process.
+But I didn’t stray away from my usual posts about family, faith, and life too.
 The design posts showcased my skill, and the personal posts showcased my personality and values.
 Both types of content helped me gain freelance clients.

 But take note!
 Even though blogging is an effective tool to promote services, these services usually end up becoming a completely different business altogether.